WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing

 \subsection{Population-scale Aggregate Analytics}

-Using our case study dataset of 1000 anonymous student users, we conduct an aggregate-level analysis of their sleep behavior for one week.
-Figure \ref{fig:population_sleep} plots the average sleep duration of all users by weekday.
-Our results support existing findings on college students reporting longer sleep duration over the weekends \cite{buboltz2001sleep}.
-Specifically, we recognize a declining trend of sleep at the beginning of the week, before gradual increments later in the week, and a sharp and stable increment over the weekend.
-The decrease in sleep duration on weekdays was likely due to various academic demands, while Saturday could be attributed to more active extra-curricular activities \cite{finlay2012leisure}.}
+Using our large-scale dataset of 1000 anonymous student users, we conduct an aggregate-level analysis of their sleep behavior for one week.
+Figure \ref{fig:population_sleep} plots the average sleep duration of all users by the day.
+Overall, the results support existing findings that students sleep between 6 to 7 hours, and longer on Sundays \cite{buboltz2001sleep,finlay2012leisure}. \transhealth{We recognize a slight declining sleep trend at the beginning of the week, before gradual increments later in the week.
+We expect the decrease in sleep on weekdays is likely due to students fulfilling various academic demands, while Saturday could be attributed to more active extra-curricular activities \cite{finlay2012leisure}.}

-Digging deeper, we want to understand the fraction of students who have irregular sleep patterns and how such users' sleep patterns vary compared to students with regular sleep patterns.
-We adapted the consistency metric proposed by Rashid \etals \cite{rashid2017revisiting} to generate a sleep consistency score between 0 to 1 for each user — 1 denotes the user as having regular sleep patterns throughout the week.
-We applied a median-split to determine the threshold for categorizing users into groups with regular sleep patterns (score 0.61 to 1) and irregular sleep patterns (0 to 0.6).

-\transhealth{To better understand these results, we find that 839 students out of our 1000 student dataset have irregular sleep patterns.
+\transhealth{To better understand these results, we find that 556 students out of our 1000 students ($>50\%$) exhibited irregular sleep patterns.